Skip to main content Skip to office menu Skip to footer

 Office of the Legislative Auditor

-OLA highly recommends using its public government data request form, which will streamline the data request process.
-If necessary, OLA will accept other written requests for data such as e-mails, letters, or memoranda.
+To streamline the data request process, OLA strongly recommends using the data request forms listed above.
+If necessary, OLA will accept other written requests for data such as emails, letters, or memoranda.
+OLA does not accept verbal data requests.

 What information will I need to provide on the form?

-Your request for public government data should clearly describe what data you are seeking, for example, specific documents or date ranges.
+Your request should clearly describe what data you are seeking, for example, specific documents or date ranges.
 This will help OLA fulfill your request as quickly as possible.

-Your request should also describe whether you would like to inspect the data, receive copies, or both.
+Your request should also describe whether you would like to inspect the data , receive copies, or both.
+As described below, you may be charged for copies of data.

 Can I make an anonymous request?